WLXie-Tony/WLXie-Tony/README.md

 ### Hi there, I'm Wenlan (Tony) Xie 👋

-I am a student at **The University of Chicago** 🇺🇸, with a background in Data Analytics and Economics.
+I am a student at **The University of Chicago**, with a background in Data Analytics and Economics.

 My research interests lie at the intersection of **Empirical Analysis** and **AI applications in Social Sciences** (e.g., NLP, Sentiment Analysis).